 Red Széll is a writer, broadcaster and adventurer who refuses to allow blindness to stand in his way.

-A published author himself, he presents Read On The UK’s only weekly radio show and podcast devoted to audiobooks.
+A published author himself, he presents Read On: The Audiobook Show, a weekly radio show and podcast devoted to book news, reviews and interviews with leading authors.

-It’s a message he also promotes in his regular appearances on BBC Radio 4’s In Touch programme and in the wide-range of newspaper, magazine and blog articles he writes…when he’s not daydreaming about the sound of the waves breaking at the base of the next crag he plans to climb!
+It’s a theme he also promotes in his regular appearances on BBC Radio and in the wide-range of newspaper, magazine and blog articles he writes…when he’s not daydreaming about the sound of the waves breaking at the base of the next crag he plans to climb!

 For more information visit RedSzell.com